-A: No. The prices for LGM for Cattle are based on simple averages of futures contract daily settlement prices plus a fixed basis and are not based on the actual prices the producer receives at the market.
+A: No. The prices for LGM for Cattle are based on simple averages of futures contract daily settlement prices and are not based on the actual prices the producer receives at the market.

 8. Q: Does LGM for Cattle make early indemnity payments?